 Governing Body Self-Evaluation: Simple to complete, collate, and use to plan

-The DfE 2020 Governance Handbook said that it is essential for governing bodies to self-evaluate.
-Most boards do an annual audit to highlight strengths and areas for development.
+The DfE governance guides for maintained schools and academies tells governing bodies to self-evaluate.
+Therefore, most boards do an annual audit to highlight their strengths and areas for development.

 This is often done in autumn term and there are a several good tools for a governing body audit:

-- The Key for School Leaders (needs log in): Click here
+- The Key for School Leaders (needs log in): Skills audit for Governors

 These options are useful if: